Cannabis in the United Kingdom

 In the United Kingdom, cannabis (along with its psychoactive chemical compounds, such as THC) is illegal for recreational use and is classified as a Class B drug.
 Doctors can prescribe cannabis since medical cannabis was legalised in 2018.
 (Note: The NHS only prescribe it for rare and severe forms of epilepsy; as an antiemetic for people undergoing chemotherapy; and people who have stiffness and spasms from multiple sclerosis.
 Private doctors outside the NHS are allowed to prescribe it for any condition they feel it could help with.)
 People who possess less than 1 oz for personal use (and have no prescription) can be issued a nearly unique (only khat, containing cathinone, has a similar approach) cannabis warning, which does not go onto a permanent criminal record visible on a DBS check.
 (Note: Only the police and government would be able to see if someone was given a cannabis warning; an employer screening potential employees for crime would not be able to see it.)

-In 2004, the United Kingdom made cannabis a Class C drug with less severe penalties, but it was moved back to Class B in 2009.
+In 2004, the UK made cannabis a Class C drug with less severe penalties, but it was moved back to Class B in 2009.
 Medical use of cannabis, when prescribed by a registered specialist doctor, was legalised in November 2018.

 Cannabis is widely used as an illegal drug in the UK, while other strains lower in THC have been used industrially for over a thousand years for fibre, oil and seeds.
-Cannabis has been restricted as a drug in the United Kingdom since 1928, though its usage as a recreational drug was limited until the 1960s, when increasing popularity led to its stricter 1971 classification.
+Cannabis has been restricted as a drug in the UK since 1928, though its usage as a recreational drug was limited until the 1960s, when increasing popularity led to its stricter 1971 classification.

-Despite the fact that cannabis is still illegal in the UK, with limited availability for medical use, as of 2016 the United Kingdom was the world's largest exporter of legal cannabis.
+Despite the fact that cannabis is still illegal in the UK, with limited availability for medical use, as of 2016 the UK was the world's largest exporter of legal cannabis.